readium/lcp-specs/readium-lcp-draft.md

    </tr>
    <tr>
      <td>algorithm</td>
      <td>Algorithm used to generate the User Key from the User Passphrase, identified using the URIs defined in [XML-ENC].
-This <b>MUST</b> match the User Key hash algorithm named in the Encryption Profile identified in `encryption/profile`.</td>
+This <b class="rfc">must</b> match the User Key hash algorithm named in the Encryption Profile identified in `encryption/profile`.</td>
      <td>URI</td>
    </tr>
    <tr>